 This Plan was completed to make walking and bicycling more convenient and safer for citizens and visitors.
 Originally developed in 2004, the Plan needed updating since the City of Tallahassee and Leon County have implemented bike and pedestrians facilities including shared-use paths and bike lanes.
 Additionally, the CRTPA and Blueprint have projects and plans for expanding these systems in the region and Tallahassee/Leon County, respectively.

 For a quick reference, the adopted BPMP documents are listed below.
-For further detail regarding the development of the BPMP, please see the “Goal” section of this page after the

 The Goal of the BPMP was to make traveling as a bicyclist or pedestrian safer and easier within Tallahassee and Leon County.
 Additionally, the Plan provides connectivity to other transportation systems, reduced vehicle conflicts, promotes a healthier mode choice, and provides equity for transportation disadvantaged populations.